hemababy/healthcare_trends/README.md

 ## Contact Information

-For any questions or feedback, please contact jaiprakashgandhikalam@gmail.com.
+For any questions or feedback, don't hesitate to get in touch with hematechie@gmail.com.
 Name: Hemalatha Sekar.